BLOG

 Plate tectonic theory: The Essential low down

-Plate Tectonics : Mt Rainier was formed by the subduction of the Fuan de Fucaplate beneath the North American plate.Mt One the most beautiful and most danerous volcanoes in the world sits on the Cascade subduction zone.LKPPlate Tectonics theory expains how the heat generated within the earths interior causes volcanoes,earthquake,forms oceans, breaks up continents and causes continents to collide.
+Plate Tectonics and volcanoes are closely linked and most of the worlds volcanoes occur along the earths plate boundaries.
+Plate Tectonic theory explains how the heat generated within the earths interior causes volcanoes,earthquake, breaks up continents and causes continents to collide again.
 Beneath our feet the earths crust is sliding around on the hot rocks of the earths interior.
 Here's how?

 USGS: Understanding Plate Margins